cap-js-community/cds-cucumber/docs/DETAILS.md

 ## VSCode Cucumber(Gherkin) plugin

-In order to get support (like code completion) for VSCode when writing your specifications, you can install one of the following plugins:
+In order to get support (like code completion) for VSCode while writing your specifications, you can install one of the following plugins:

 * [Cucumber for Visual Studio Code (CucumberOpen)](https://open-vsx.org/extension/CucumberOpen/cucumber-official)